TuomasLehti/tuomax-adventofcode/readme.md

 Solver takes the parsed input from the parser and solves the puzzle (or at least tries to).

+Parsing and solving are separated, because they are different responsibilities, at least in my mind.
+Separation also makes the code clearer in a case where the solving logic is the same for both parts of a puzzle, but parsing logic is different, at least in my mind.
+I haven't come across such puzzles yet, but I guess it's good to futureproof things.
+At the very least, the parsing can get quite complicated and extracting it to its own class makes code cleaner, at least in my mind, once again.

 There should be a data structure to hold all the solvers for different years, days and parts.